 The team reduced patient visit times by 18 percent and improved both patient and employee satisfaction, without cutting valuable patient-provider contact time.

-The Kelley School of Business at IUPUI is again looking for central Indiana businesses to partner with undergraduate student teams for its renowned I-Core Program.
+The Kelley School of Business Indianapolis is again looking for central Indiana businesses to partner with undergraduate student teams for its I-Core Program.

 The ROI Podcast presented by the Kelley School of Business can be downloaded from iTunes, Google Play or any other podcast app.